-Private Dental Practice Hospital Dental Service Group Dental Service Government Service Dental Specialty Practice Dental Assisting Education be recommended for students with deficiencies in English and mathematics.
+Private Dental Practice Hospital Dental Service Group Dental Service Government Service Dental Specialty Practice Dental Assisting Education

+The applicant should have completed on the high school level four units of English, one unit of laboratory science (preferably biology), two units of social studies, one unit of mathematics, (preferably algebra).
+Developmental courses may be recommended for students with deficiencies in English and mathematics.
 Priority will be given to applicants with high class standing.
 A personal interview with the Counseling Department and Dental Assistant faculty is a part of the admission process.
 Considering the limited available slots, early application is highly advisable.
 Upon notification of acceptance to the curriculum, applicants are requested to submit a medical and dental report indicating good general health.
 The program is open to male and female students.